ethiffeault/eti/README.md

 To enable Repository use config :
 * #define ETI_REPOSITORY 1

 Repository contain type mapping from TypeId to Type and from Name to Type.
-Practical for stuff like serialization...
+Practical for pattern like serialization.

 todo: more doc...